-Bob and Inga Bow produce decorative handmade tiles, sculpture, and other art work in various media including handmade paper, collage, pastel, water color and oil paintings.
+Bob and Inga Bow produced decorative handmade tiles, sculpture, and other art work in various media including handmade paper, collage, pastel, water color and oil paintings.
 They met and were married in Florida and came to Kansas when Bob was transferred to Fort Riley.
 They stayed in Kansas, established the Bow Studio and Gallery in 1973 and moved to their present location in 1976

 Inga and Bob used local Kansas clays from Ellsworth and Cloud counties in north central Kansas.
 The clay is dug from the hills of the Dakota formation.
 The clay deposits contain many fossils of leaves and plants.

 Bob made turtles almost exclusively, but Inga Bow produced a wide variety of work.
 I think my favorites are her leaf dishes, which are produced using real leaves.